 About the HPV vaccine

-Gardasil 9 is the HPV vaccine included in the New Zealand Immunisation Schedule and provided in schools from 2017.
-It will also be provided through general practices when stocks of the older Gardasil vaccine run out.
+Gardasil 9 is the HPV vaccine included in the New Zealand Immunisation Schedule from 2017.

 Gardasil 9 was approved in New Zealand by Medsafe in 2016.
 The Consumer Medicine Information and Datasheet are available to read on the Medsafe website.